- About Us

 Where is the shelter located?

-Our main shelter is located two miles outside the perimeter off of Buford Highway.
-Our dog facility is located off of McFarland Road in Alpharetta.
-We are open to the public by appointment, as we do not have the staff resources to receive unannounced visitors.
+Our cage-free cat shelter is located off Buford Highway, two miles outside of the perimeter (I-285).
+Our dog facility is located off McFarland Road in Alpharetta.
+We are open to the public by appointment only, as we do not have the staff resources to receive unannounced visitors.
 Once you complete your application, you will be given the address and directions.

 What will be my duties as a shelter caretaker?